 This is the technical discussion of how to get Chapter 13 hardship discharges in Bankruptcy.
-The discussion you want as a client is here Often a debtor is in the process of losing a job or becoming disabled.
-He may need the protection and benefits of Chapter 13.
-But completing a Chapter 13 plan may be questionable because a disability, death or divorce is probably or certain.
+However, if you are a client, you may also refer to Early Chapter 13 Bankruptcy Discharge.
+Often a Debtor is in the process of losing a job or becoming disabled.
+In fact, the Debtor may need the protection and benefits of Chapter 13.
+But, completing a Chapter 13 plan might be questionable because a disability, death, or divorce is probably or certain.
 The debtor may need to start their Chapter 13.
-Due to no fault of her own, she has health problems and needs to include medical debts later.
-She can file a Chapter 13 and eventually obtain the early hardship discharge or convert to a Chapter 7.
+Due to no fault of their own, a Debtor might have health problems and needs to include medical debts later.
+Thankfully, the Debtor can file a Chapter 13 and eventually obtain the early hardship discharge or convert to a Chapter 7.

 This allows the debtor to file now and immediately get the protection they need but delay discharge until it is needed.
-Often this discharge will allow you to get all of the medical or other debts in for complete relief.
+Often this discharge allows you to get all of the medical or other debts in the filing for complete relief.

 Obtaining the Chapter 13 Hardship Discharge

-Medical debt incurred after filing a Chapter 13 is simply added to the petition, and those medical debts may be discharged later.
-The Chapter 13 debtor can ask the court for an early hardship discharge under 11 USC §1328(B) when:
+Medical debt that incurs after filing a Chapter 13 is simply added to the petition and you may discharge those medical debts later.
+Also, Chapter 13 debtors can ask the court for an early hardship discharge under 11 USC §1328(B) when the following is true:

-- Creditors have received at least as much as they would have received in a Chapter 7 liquidation case; and
+- Creditors have received at least as much as they would have received in a Chapter 7 liquidation case.

 - Modification of the plan is not possible.

 The perfect example of this is the unemployable, disabled widow.
 During the plan, she had an employed husband that made the plan payments.
 Due to no fault of her own, he died.
-Now she can’t make plan payments, and she deserves an early discharge.
+But, now she can’t make plan payments, and she deserves an early discharge.
 They made payments to the creditors for 3-4 years in good faith.
-The creditors got more than Chapter 7 would have paid.
-And it is impossible to modify the plan and make the Chapter 13 work.
+In fact, the creditors got more than Chapter 7 would have paid.
+Also, it is impossible to modify the plan to make Chapter 13 work.

 However, this requires that you do this in good faith.
-In one case the widow murdered her husband and then wanted the discharge.
-That didn’t work.
-The death was not “due to circumstances beyond her control.
+As an example, the widow murders her husband and then expects the discharge.
+That doesn’t work because the death is not “due to circumstances beyond her control.”

-What the court seems to be looking for is did you make your best efforts to complete the plan, and some event came along like Hurricane Maria to defeat the Chapter 13 plan.
-If so you qualify.
-It is ok if you can see the Hurricane coming and file the Chapter 13 knowing you may have to ask for the hardship discharge later.
-It is not ok to cause the Hurricane and then complain about it.
-Here are the elements of the test:
+One of the things the courts look for is if you make your best efforts to complete the plan.
+Here’s a brief example.
+To defeat the Chapter 13 plan, they also consider events that come along like a hurricane or other natural disasters.
+Interestingly, it is ok if you see the hurricane coming and file Chapter 13 knowing you might have to ask later for the hardship discharge.
+However, it is not ok to cause the hurricane and then complain about it.
+To further explain, the following are the elements of the test:

-- Whether the Chapter 13 debtor has presented substantial evidence that he or she had the ability and intention to perform under the Chapter 13 plan at the time of confirmation.
+- Whether Chapter 13 debtor presents substantial evidence that he or she has the ability and intention to perform under the Chapter 13 plan at the time of confirmation.

-- If The Chapter 13 debtor materially performed under the plan from the date of confirmation until the date of the intervening event or events.
+- If Chapter 13 debtor materially performs under the plan from the date of confirmation until the date of the intervening event or events.

-- If the intervening event or events were reasonably foreseeable at the time of confirmation of the Chapter 13 plan.
+- If the intervening event or events are reasonably foreseeable at the time of confirmation of the Chapter 13 plan.

 - Whether the intervening event or events are expected to continue in the reasonably foreseeable future.

-- If the Chapter 13 debtor had control, direct or indirect, of the intervening event or events.
+- If the Chapter 13 debtor has control, direct or indirect, of the intervening event or events.

-- Whether the intervening event or events constituted a sufficient and proximate cause for the failure to make the required payments.
+- Whether the intervening event or events constitute a sufficient and proximate cause for the failure to make the required payments.